 Having those nickels and dimes come in very handy, especially when local vendors can’t “break” a $10 or $20 bill, which happens to me often while backpacking.
 Having change on $20 for a $0.35 bottle of water is annoying to small vendors – so bringing change is convenient and respectful.
 More on the “respectful” aspect in a moment.

 Sometimes items are priced in dollar increments.
 For example, supposedly Kris Kremers and Lisanne Froon took a taxi that morning, before arriving at Il Pianista Trail.
 That taxi driver would have charged rounded fees, probably $3 or $5.
 I’ve never been charged an unrounded amount by a taxi driver in Central America.
 Similarly, hostels and hotels charge in rounded dollars.
+They were staying with a host family, but I’m unsure if that costs money.
+During my travels, I’ve only used hostels and hotels.
 The cost of a hostel room usually costs around $15.
 Bunk beds in hostels usually cost about $7.

 However, nearly everything else is incremented in $0.10, $0.15 or $0.25.
 For example, nuts and fruit costs $0.25.
 Cookies cost $0.50.
 A lighter (for fire) costs $0.25.
 An egg costs $0.15.
 A pound of chicken costs $1.65.